A Geometry-Aware AI Emulator for the Coupled Whole Atmosphere from Earth Surface to the Ionosphere and Thermosphere: Method

 WACCM-X is a global atmospheric model that simulates dynamics from the Earth surface to the ionosphere \cite{liu2018development}.
-Nudged by the Modern-Era Retrospective analysis for Research and Applications-version 2 (MERRA-v2), WACCM-X produces neutral atmospheric and ionospheric variables at a temporal resolution of 3 hours and a spatial resolution of $0.9^\circ$ x $1.25^\circ$ (latitude x longitude), at different height levels defined by hybrid sigma pressure coordinate.
-The neutral parameters eo be trained include zonal wind ($U [m/s]$), meridional wind ($V [m/s]$), temperature ($T [K]$), and pressure time rate ($\omega [Pa/s]$), which is equivalent representation of vertical wind speed.
+Nudged by the Modern-Era Retrospective Analysis for Research and Applications–version 2 (MERRA-v2), WACCM-X produces neutral atmospheric and ionospheric variables at a temporal resolution of 3~hours and a spatial resolution of $0.9^\circ \times 1.25^\circ$ (latitude $\times$ longitude), across different height levels defined by a hybrid sigma–pressure coordinate.
+This coordinate transitions from terrain-following sigma coordinates near the surface to pure pressure levels in the middle and upper atmosphere.
+To reduce dimensionality while preserving the large-scale vertical structure, every fifth height level is extracted from the native WACCM-X vertical grid and used for CAM-NET training and inference.
+Consequently, CAM-NET produces outputs at the same horizontal resolution as WACCM-X (roughly 100~km) and at a 3-hour temporal resolution.
+The resulting CAM-NET input tensor has dimensions (29 x 4) × 144 × 288 [(altitude x variable) x latitude x longitude].
+The selected vertical levels correspond approximately to geometric altitudes, with diagnostic analyses shown at approximately 20, 90, and 250 km for neutral variables and 150, 250, and 350 km for ionospheric variables.

-Each 3-hourly Network Common Data Form (NetCDF) file is stacked along the time axis and aggregated into yearly Hierarchical Data Format (HDF5) files.
-A 10-year (2001-2011) dataset is used for training, a 2-year (2012-2013) is allocated for testing, and data from 2014 are used for model inference.
+The neutral prognostic targets are zonal wind U $[m/s]$, meridional wind $V [m/s]$, temperature $T [K]$, and pressure vertical velocity $\omega [Pa/s]$.
+Ionospheric targets are electron density $Ne [cm^{-3}]$ and zonal ion drift $UI [m/s]$.
+Static and external inputs include orography, sea-ice fraction, Kp, and F10.7 solar radio flux.
+We use daily mean F10.7 and 3-hourly Kp values consistent with the forcing used in WACCM-X. Because the present study focuses on the establishment of an AI surrogate of WACCM-X, all training and evaluation objectives are drawn from WACCM-X simulations.
+Accordingly, all skill metrics reported below measure emulation of WACCM-X, not observational forecast accuracy.
+Observational validation is outside the scope of this first surrogate-modeling study and is identified as a necessary next step.

+Each 3-hourly NetCDF output file is stacked along the time dimension and aggregated into yearly HDF5 files for training and inference.
+Data from 2001–2011 are used for training, 2012–2013 for validation/testing, and 2014 for held-out inference.
+CAM-NET is initialized from a WACCM-X atmospheric state and then advanced autoregressively to predict subsequent 3-hourly states.
+This design evaluates whether the model can maintain stable coupled evolution when its own predictions are repeatedly recycled as inputs.
+The 2001–2011 training period contains 32,136 samples, the 2012–2013 validation/test period contains 5,848 samples, and the 2014 held-out inference period contains 2,920 3-hourly samples before excluding boundary samples required for input history and rollout construction.
+Normalization coefficients, climatologies, and any temporal smoothing are computed only from the training period.